addonFactory/instantTranslate/readme.md

 At least, in the speech settings parameters dialog (NVDA Menu >> Preferences >> Speech), you may want to check the "Automatic language switching (when supported)" option.
 This way, if you are using a multi-lingual synthesizer, the translation will be announced using the target language voice of the synthesizer.

 ## Using ##
-You can use this add-on in two ways:
+You can use this add-on in three ways:

 1. Select some text using selection commands (shift with arrow keys, for example) and press associated key to translate. translation result willbe read with synthesizer which you are using.
 2. You can also translate text from the Clipboard.
+3. translate the last spoken text.

 ## Shortcuts ##
 All following commands must be pressed after modifier key "NVDA+Shift+t":